+Florida unfortunately has a reputation for having high DUI crash and fatality rates every year.
 Nearly 2,000 alcohol-related injury accidents occurred statewide, according to an annual report released by the Florida Department of Highway Safety and Motor Vehicles.
-If you or someone you love has recently been charged with DUI with serious bodily injury (SBI), you’re certainly not alone.
+With such startling statistics, the state of Florida has implemented harsh penalties for people driving under the influence involving serious bodily injury.

 Facing charges for DUI with serious bodily injury?
 It is in your best interest not to speak with law enforcement officials until you’ve retained an experienced attorney.
 Any information you provide to the police can and will be used against you at trial, so you should exercise your right to remain silent.